gooddata/gooddata-ui-sdk/docs/content/en/latest/architecture/migration_guide.md

 This ensures GoodData.UI uses the React 18 render method instead of the legacy method in its internal code.

 ### Dashboard Plugins
+Refer to the standard [upgrade guide](../../references/dashboard_component/dashboard_plugins_upgrade/).
+You will also need to update the [import paths](https://www.typescriptlang.org/docs/handbook/esm-node.html#type-in-packagejson-and-new-extensions) in your plugin code to include `.js` extensions.

-Refer to the standard [upgrade guide](upgrade_dashboard_plugins).
-Note that plugins are now built with a `.mjs` extension and loaded as ESM modules, so you cannot redeploy the plugin to the same URL.
+Note that plugins are now built with a .mjs extension and loaded as ESM modules, so you cannot redeploy the plugin to the same URL.
 Deploy the v9 plugin to a new location, create a new metadata object for it, unlink the previous one, and link the upgraded plugin with the desired dashboards.

 Plugins built with v9 **must have CORS configured on their respective hosting platforms** in order to be accessible from the GoodData domain.